learn-co-curriculum/fewpjs-oo-classes-working-in-collaboration/README.md

 unfinishedTales.author;
 // => 'J.R.R.
 Tolkien'

-unfinishedTales.author.fullname;
+// unfinishedTales.author is just a String and has no `fullname` property unfinishedTales.author.fullname;
 // => undefined

-unfinishedTales.infoStatement;
+// when `fullname` is called from within `caption`, it produces undefined: unfinishedTales.caption;
 // => 'Unfinished Tales was written by undefined and published in 1980.'
 ```

-Because of what we have written, `Book` is has become dependent on `Author` in
+Because of how we have written `Book`, it has become dependent on `Author`.
+If
-order to fully function correctly.
-If we make changes to the `Author` `class`,
-say we change the name of a property, we could potentially break functionality
+we make changes to the `Author` class, say we change the name of a property, we
-in `Book`.
+could potentially break functionality in `Book`.

 On the flip side, if we change a property in `Book`, `Author` isn't affected.
-`Author` is not dependent on `Book`.
+`Author` is _not_ dependent on `Book`.

 Now, we could _choose_ to reverse this relationship and have `Author` dependent
 on `Book`.
 That might look something like the following: